Midland College: Special designations

 In 2010, Midland College became the first institution in West Texas and the fourth community college in the nation to be designated an All-Steinway School.

 In 2013, Midland College became the first community college to be designated a Conn-Selmer School.

 Student life

 Clubs, intramural sports, cheerleading, student government, and all other student-related activities operate through the Student Activities Office.

 Residence halls

-The main campus has four residence halls for students: O'Shaughnessy Hall, Nadine and Tom Craddick Hall, Men's Residence Hall, and Family Housing Facility.
+The main campus has three residence halls for students: O'Shaughnessy Hall, Nadine and Tom Craddick Hall, and David E. Daniel Residence Hall.